mikkkee/twent/README.md

-# Twent (Time WEather News in Terminal)
+# Twent (Time, WEather, and News in Terminal)
-Twent (Time WEather News in Terminal) is a Python script that allows you to display time, weather, and rss feeds in text console.
+Twent (*T*ime, *WE*ather, and *N*ews in *T*erminal) is a Python script that allows you to display time, weather, and rss feeds in a text console.

 usage: twent.py [-h] Flags [Flags ...]

 Flags can be numbers or names of feeds you specified in config.ini.

 Numbers and names cannot be used together.

-If numbers, the numbers corresponding to the order of rss feeds in config.ini, starting from 1.
+If numbers are used, the numbers corresponding to the order of rss feeds in config.ini, starting from 1.

 Use 0 as flag to display all feeds together.